 Step 1.
 Mapping of facilities in ZIKV-affected areas

-All facilities in selected ZIKV-affected areas with the potential to provide services in contraception and safe abortion in selected countries i.e., Brazil, Honduras and Columbia will be identified and mapped in collaboration with Ministry of Health.
+All facilities in selected ZIKV-affected areas with the potential to provide services in contraception and safe abortion in selected countries i.e., Brazil, Honduras and Panama will be identified and mapped in collaboration with Ministry of Health.

 Step 2.
 Assessment of health facilities